tansudasli/advanced-js/essential-typescript/README.md

 It is all about where js ends and ts starts.

+- oop/ : modelling for event and event-details

 ## How to Run

 for most of the ts files,